-On February 16th, the Justice Department unveiled the first of four pillars of the Mueller investigation into interference in the 2016 election: the indictment of 13 Russians for Internet-based meddling.
-This should end Trump claims the Mueller investigation is a “hoax.”
-The DOJ announcement suggests that we should expect many more indictments as a product of the remaining three pillars of the probe.
+On February 16th, the Justice Department unveiled the first of four pillars of Special Counsel Robert Mueller’s inquiry into interference in the 2016 election: the indictment of 13 Russians for Internet-based meddling.
+Since then the Mueller investigation has been quiet but there’s new evidence that they are moving forward with the other three pillars of their inquiry: collusion, obstruction and hacking.

-Finally, the fourth pillar of the Mueller investigation should focus on obstruction of justice: has the Trump Administration blocked DOJ efforts to understand interference in the 2016 election?
+Another pillar of the Mueller investigation focuses on obstruction of justice: has the Trump Administration blocked DOJ efforts to understand interference in the 2016 election?
 There are three sets of Mueller questions relating to obstruction.

 The first set concerns Michael Flynn who was a key adviser to Trump during the campaign and, briefly, his national security adviser.
 (Flynn has agreed to cooperate with the Mueller probe and has pled guilty to lying to an FBI agent.)
 Mueller is interested in whether Trump was aware that Flynn had reached out to Russian officials before the inauguration.
 Another question asks if Trump has contacted Flynn about a possible pardon.

 The second set of obstruction-related questions concerns Attorney General Jeff Sessions.
 These questions concern Sessions decision to recuse himself from the Mueller inquiry and Trump’s (alleged) pressure on Sessions to end the Russia investigation.

 The third set of questions relate to former FBI director James Comey.
 Mueller wants to ask Trump about the circumstances that led to Comey’s dismissal.
 Specifically, Mueller would ask Trump: “What did you mean when you told Russian diplomats on May 10, 2017, that firing Mr. Comey had taken the pressure off?”